Skip to main content

 cyberwave workflow sync <workflow-uuid>

-# Or sync a specific twin directly
+# Or sync every workflow on a specific twin's edge

 cyberwave edge sync-workflows --twin-uuid <twin-uuid>

-The CLI sends a sync_workflows command via MQTT.
-Edge core receives it and immediately pulls the latest worker files from the backend — no need to wait for the periodic cycle.
 The edge device also syncs automatically on boot and periodically (default ~5 min, configurable via CYBERWAVE_WORKER_SYNC_INTERVAL_LOOPS).

 Execution Modes